china-fix/corevar/README.md

     --CUT (default=100, type=int, metavar='up-stream cut length', help="the length(bp) you want to cut upstream of the CDS")

     --OUT (default="xiao_robot_extract_beside_CDS", type=str, metavar='directory', help="Output directory name")
+* input/output files format:
+    * input files format:
+        * strain files: put all the fasta formated assemblies in script's working directory.
+        * --CDS refered file is a fasta formated file of CDS. the nameing rule is the same as your own Roary output of 'Roary_pan_genome_reference.fa'file.
+        * --WASH_LIST refered file is a list name text file. each name corresponding one strain file's name.
+Example looks like below

+    ```
+    A.fasta
+    B.fasta
+    C.fasta
+    ...
+    ```
+    * output file format:
+        * --OUT refered directory contain the output files. output files are fasta formated of upstream sequences of the strains.

 ## xiao_robot_SNP_analysis_between_groups.py
 * This is a python script used to analysis the SNP between different bacteria strain clades.
 Trying to find the conserved SNP (core-SNP) cases between the user defined clades.